SaadAhmad123/arvo-xstate/src/ArvoMachine/README.md

 });
 ```

-### enqueueArvoEvent

-The 'enqueueArvoEvent' action is used to emit events that are not defined by the service contracts.

-#### Key Features:

-- Skips strict schema validation on the event data
-- Allows for more flexible event emission
-- Useful for dynamic or runtime-determined events

-#### When to Use:

-Use 'enqueueArvoEvent' when you need to emit events that are not explicitly defined in your service contracts.
+On the other hand, `enqueueArvoEvent` should be used when you need to emit events that are not explicitly defined in your service contracts.
 This might be necessary for more dynamic scenarios or when dealing with external systems that don't have predefined contracts.

-#### Example:
+Here's an example:

 ```typescript
 const llmMachine = setupArvoMachine({